icaew-digital-archive/handbook/docs/admin-guides/web-archiving/crawl-process-overview.md

 Information regarding the setup and use of browsertrix-crawler can be found on the [browsertrix-crawler](./browsertrix.md) page.

+Once the crawls have completed, upload to Preservica and check the checksums match with `sha1sum [FILE]` in the local machine and then in Preservica by navigating to Advanced and then the Bitsteam page.

+### Public crawls via Archive-It

+Ensure that the inclusion/exclusion rules match the browsertrix configuration.
+Run the crawl for 30 days, using the Standard crawling technology and with a 50 GB data limit.
+This crawl will not require post-crawl validation work.

 ## Post-crawl work

+### web-crawl-log

+Upload the sitemap used for the crawls to Web Crawls/Web Crawl Sitemaps.
+Fill out the details in web-crawl-log.xlsx in Web Crawls.

+## Appendix

 ### warc-reader.py